GoogleCloudPlatform/document-intake-accelerator/README.md

 > ```
 >
 > For the **Reserved External IP**:
+> You can reserve internal and external IP addresses for your Shared VPC clusters. **Ensure that the IP addresses are reserved in the service project**.
 > - Edit `terraform.tfvars` in the editor,  uncomment `cda_external_ip` and fill in the value of the reserved IP address (without http(s) prefix):
 > ```
 > cda_external_ip = "IP.ADDRESS.HERE"